 While a small amount of star trailing is visible (due to exposure time), this result is otherwise excellent.

 Most modern lenses have lens correction profiles available (including in-camera), and distortion can easily be removed using these.
-Still, distortion correction is destructive at the pixel level as some portion of the image must be stretched or the overall dimensions reduced.
+Still, geometric distortion correction requires stretching which is detrimental to image quality.

 As seen earlier in the review, the amount of blur a lens can produce is easy to illustrate.
 The 400mm f/2.8 combination is able to produce nearly the strongest blur of any lens, perhaps surpassed only by the 600mm f/4 lenses.
 Due to the infinite number of variables present among all available scenes, assessing the bokeh quality is considerably more challenging.
 Here are some stopped-down (for diaphragm blade interaction) examples.